ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 At the time of writing, no practical quantum attack on AES has been proposed, so AES with sufficient key sizes (above 128 bits) is considered quantum-resistant.
 Ixian uses AES256 for all encryption operations and most modern hardware implements this standard, reducing the CPU load.

+Please note that wallets, which have never been used to withdraw funds (`unspent wallets`) do not even have a theoretically possible attack, since their respective public keys are not known.
+It is unfeasible, even for an advanced quantum computer to deduce the public key from an Ixian Wallet address.

 ### Mitigation for RSA

 Despite the (seemingly) distant danger, research is already being done in the field of *Post-Quantum Cryptography*.
 Several schemes have already been proposed to mitigate or nullify the advantage of quantum algorithms.
 Notable examples include (in the order of most interesting for Ixian to least interesting):